 PCI has been working in Botswana since 2011, improving the quality of life and self-sufficiency of vulnerable families.

-With support from the U.S. Agency for International Development (USAID) and other initiatives, PCI is supporting the government of Botswana to improve the quality of life and self-sufficiency of vulnerable families in Botswana.
+PCI has been working in Botswana since 2011, improving the quality of life and self-sufficiency of vulnerable families.
 PCI believes that communities best understand their own needs, and with the right support, can lead the way in developing appropriate, low-cost solutions to address HIV/AIDS, gender inequity and other challenges.
-To help communities help themselves, PCI provides its community-based NGO partners with the resources and skills needed to serve as a bridge between government services and households, extend services to where they are needed most, and become more sustainable.
-At the same time, PCI is helping to create a “safety net” of support for those in need by strengthening partnerships among government, private sector, civil society and communities.
+To help communities help themselves, PCI provides community-based NGO partners with the resources and skills needed to serve as a bridge between government services and households, extend services to where they are needed most, and become more sustainable.
+At the same time, PCI is helping to create a safety net of support for those in need by strengthening partnerships among government, private sector, civil society and communities.

-Building Local Capacity to Serve Vulnerable Women & Youth
+Building Local Capacity to Serve Women & Youth

-Through its USAID-funded Building Bridges Program, PCI provided capacity building support to 13 Botswana HIV-oriented CSOs and two umbrella organizations to address gaps in their capacity that undermined their ability to effectively manage and sustain HIV services.
+With funding from USAID, PCI provided capacity building support to 13 local CSOs and two umbrella organizations to address gaps in their capacity that undermined their ability to effectively deliver HIV services.
 Through training, technical assistance, and systems building support, PCI built the capacity of CSO partners in HIV/AIDS technical service delivery, program planning, monitoring and evaluation, financial and HR management and resource mobilization.
-By the project’s end, the CSOs reached over 13,000 individuals with care and education.
-Two of PCI’s CSO partners “graduated” to secure direct PEPFAR funding and nine CSO partners increased their funding from non-PEPFAR sources to 40%.
+Following the project, two CSO partners went on to secure direct PEPFAR funding and nine CSO partners increased their funding from non-PEPFAR sources to 40%.